kgrid-objects/pgx-knowledge-assembly/pgx-kb/README.md

 ```

 ## Plugin Service
+Plugin service could be used both on client side or server side.
+This service will load the knwoledge objects at runtime.
 ### Client Side
 To import and use plugin service of pgx-kb on the client side js files that execute on the beroswer without any need for server side processing install the pgx-kb package as a dependency in your node.js app using